yxz197/Notes/effective-c++/constructors-destructors-and-assignment-operators/functions-c++-silently-writes-and-calls.md

 Note that the generated destructor is non-virtual unless it’s for a class inheriting from a base class that itself declares a virtual destructor \(in which case the function’s virtualness comes from the base class\).

-Effective C++: 55 Specific Ways to Improve Your Programs and Designs

 As for the copy constructor and the copy assignment operator, the compiler-generated versions simply copy each non-static data member of the source object over to the target object.
 For example, consider a `NamedObject` template that allows you to associate names with objects of type T:

 ```cpp